The Science Behind Sleep Apnea Mouth Guards

 - No need for a power source

-- Can be used in any sleep position
+- It can be used in any sleep position

-However, like any medical device, MADs may not be suitable for everyone.
-It's important to consult with a healthcare professional to determine the best treatment option for your specific needs.
+However, like any medical device, MADs may only suit some people.
+You should consult a healthcare professional to determine the best treatment option for your needs.

 How MADs Function: The Scientific Principles

-The effectiveness of MADs is rooted in their ability to maintain an open airway during sleep.
-By advancing the lower jaw, the device prevents the collapse of the tongue and soft tissues in the throat.
+MADs' effectiveness is rooted in their ability to maintain an open airway during sleep.
+By advancing the lower jaw, the device prevents the tongue and soft tissues from collapsing in the throat.

-This mechanism is particularly beneficial for individuals with Obstructive Sleep Apnea (OSA).
-OSA occurs when the muscles in the back of the throat fail to keep the airway open, causing interruptions in breathing during sleep.
+This mechanism mainly benefits individuals with Obstructive Sleep Apnea (OSA).
+OSA occurs when the muscles in the back of the throat fail to keep the airway open, interrupting breathing during sleep.

-MADs essentially act as a mechanical splint to keep the airway open.
+MADs act as mechanical splints to keep the airway open.
 This simple yet effective principle has made MADs a popular alternative to CPAP machines for treating sleep apnea.

 Comparing MADs to Other Oral Appliances